-In 1789 John and Anna Perry, the parents of one of John’s pupils, made a journey through England and he is mentioned in their account.
-The whole journey is fascinating but I am particularly taken by footnote 27.
+In 1789 John and Anna Perry made a journey through England with their son John, formerly a pupil at the Gildersome school.
+They visited the Ellises and mentioned this in their account.
+The whole journey is fascinating but the main interest for us is in footnote 27.
 You can download the pdf here.

 John and Mary had nine children of whom three died before reaching the age of five.
 In modern times, child mortality is often an indication of poverty and deprivation.
 This family were well-to-do, being Quakers they wouldn’t drink or smoke and they lived far enough away from the new and dirty industries springing up in Bradford and Leeds.
 You would imagine their children would have had the best possible start in life.

 Fortunately for us, our ancestor George lived to have eleven healthy children of his own.

 In 1822 John Ellis made his will: you can find the transcript here.
 I am struck by the pains he has taken to treat all of his children, and their children, equally and the detailed instructions to his Trustees about the investment and sale of his estate.

 Everything was left in Trust to his widow for her lifetime or re-marriage, plus they were instructed to invest enough to get her an income of £50 a year – over £43,000 in 2019.
 This would be on top of the rents from the four tenants he names, and any produce of his “gardens and fields”.